ivanbabko/goodrocket-css/README.md

 ### Config

 Here we have global variables that we'll be using throughout our code.
 Think typography settings, color palette, spacing units, breakpoints, z-index layers, and so on.
-Note that component-specific variables such as `$carousel-width` are defined in component partials.
+Component-specific variables such as `$carousel-width` are defined in component partials.
 This way we keep this layer slim, and can easily find most variables alongside the code that uses them.